 As we write this we are saddened and horrified by the events in Ukraine unfolding in our newspapers and on our TV screens.
 We have watched the images of the bombing of a maternity and children’s hospital, of hospital patients, both children and adults, being cared for in hospital basements, of cities being bombarded and people suffering with a lack of the most basic supplies.
 We have also heard stories of bravery and humanitarian efforts such as 150 Ukrainian children with cancer and their families reaching Poland and other destinations to continue their treatment (St Jude’s Research Hospital 2022), or the efforts to move terminally ill children from Kahrkiv (Damon, Stapleton and Platt, 2022).
-We know of palliative care professionals swapping their white coat for army fatigues to fight for their countries, and of others doing their best to care for adults and children needing palliative care in such difficult and stressful circumstances.
-We have also shared experiences here on the international children;s edition of ehospice and will continue to do so.
+We know of palliative care professionals swapping their white coat for army fatigues to fight for their country, and of others doing their best to care for adults and children needing palliative care in such difficult and stressful circumstances.
+We have also shared experiences here and on the international children’s edition of ehospice and will continue to do so.

 We have been asked by many people how best they can support palliative care programmes in Ukraine at this difficult time.
 Following discussions with the global palliative care community we can suggest the following:

 Through a Global Giving Campaign to help support palliative care patients in Ukraine

 The Worldwide Hospice Palliative Care Alliance, along with ICPCN and PALCHASE have launched a Global Giving campaign to support hospice and palliative care programmes in Ukraine caring for hundreds of seriously ill children and adults are under assault and many patients have been transported to nearby countries for palliative care, including Poland, Romania, and Moldova.
 Through this campaign we will raise money to support them and help rebuild their programmes in the longer-term.